Obtaining configuration information

 Remember that all created client IDs can be found in the Google Cloud Console.

-): Create an OAuth Client ID of type iOS in Google Cloud Console.
+): Create or use an existing OAuth Client ID of type iOS in Google Cloud Console.
 Alternatively, use this wizard.

 Web Client ID (optional)